liutkwilliam/first-portfolio/__gallery/studioA-sydney.md

     title: Tim James MP - NSW Member for Willoughby visited studio A
     date: 2022-11-02 23:00:00 +10:00
 ---
-Selected photos of can-did photography while William is working with studio A, a supported studio in Sydney, supporting artists living with intellectual disability.
+Selected photos of can-did photography while I am working with studio A, a supported studio in Sydney, supporting artists living with intellectual disability.

 The photos are published in studio A's social media including Facebook, Instagram and LinkedIn.